Psalm 30:5 New King James Version (NKJV)

 They shall walk and not faint.

 The promise of Isaiah 40:31 is what most of us long for when we are waiting for the morning to bring us joy.
 We long to have our strength renewed, to not grow weary and not faint.
 Darkness places us on a collision course with this promise.
 A prolonged night puts us into a waiting period.
-The contingence factor is is whom you are waiting for.
+The contingency factor is whom you are waiting for.
 I don’t know about you, but my help comes from the Lord.

 Psalm 121 New King James Version (NKJV)